phpmyadmin/phpmyadmin/doc/faq.rst

 .. _faq3_18:

-3.18 When I import a :abbr:`CSV (comma separated values)` file that contains multiple tables, they are lumped together into a single table.
+3.18 When I import a :term:`CSV` file that contains multiple tables, they are lumped together into a single table.
 -------------------------------------------------------------------------------------------------------------------------------------------

-There is no reliable way to differentiate tables in :abbr:`CSV (comma separated values)` format.
-For the time being, you will have to break apart :abbr:`CSV (comma separated values)` files containing multiple tables.
+There is no reliable way to differentiate tables in :term:`CSV` format.
+For the time being, you will have to break apart :term:`CSV` files containing multiple tables.

 .. _faq3_19: